"Put on your jacket, we're going to the data center," is a statement IT jockeys may no longer hear if a pair of industry groups get their way.

 Every data center operator may dream of having the resources of a Facebook, Google, or three-letter agency, but few can achieve it.
 "The datacom cooling industry changes very quickly," Prosser said.
 "Our members are following them, following their customers, and building whatever products meet their needs."

 "Quickly" is relative to the pace of government regulators, Prosser acknowledged.
 The Department of Energy is using standards from 2007; it's unclear when or if the department will adopt AHRI's 2016 version.
 Messages to a department spokesperson were not returned this week.
+The department also sponsors data center cooling research through Lawrence Berkeley National Laboratory.

 A similar situation exists for Ron Jarnagin, leader of the ASHRAE 90.4 standard for data center efficiency.
 He said his formation committee recently disbanded due to completing its work, and will soon be replaced by a maintenance committee to determine how the standard is working and to help it gain industry traction.